morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
-Note: Single-state (no windows driver onboard, wifi only adapter.
+Note: Single-state, no windows driver onboard, wifi only adapter.
 Note: The Windows driver is supplied on a small flash drive.
 Note: This adapter uses the mt7921aun chipset.
 Note: This adapter does not use the standard Mediatek device ID (VID/PID).
 See below.